ashierj/superdemo/doc/user/group/saml_sso/troubleshooting.md

 The `extern_uid` value must match the Name ID value sent by the SAML identity provider (IdP).
 Depending on the IdP configuration this may be a generated unique ID, an email address, or other value.

+### Message: "Certificate element missing in response (ds:x509certificate) and not cert provided at settings"

+This error suggests that the IdP is not configured to include the X.509 certificate in the response.
+In the docs on [additional configuration for SAML apps on your IdP](../../../integration/saml.md#additional-configuration-for-saml-apps-on-your-idp), we note that it is required to include the X.509 certificate in the response.

+To resolve this problem, adjust your IdP to include the X.509 certificate in the SAML response.

 ## Other user sign in issues

 ### Verify `NameID`